availabs/avail-transportation-resiliency-metrics/processing/osm_nysdot_ris_conflation/NOTES/AVAIL_Road_Network_Resilience_Analysis_Technical_Documentation.md

       1. Consider a village connected to the larger road network by a minor collector.

-         1. Further consider that the minor collector crosses waterways on the outskits of the village.
+         1. Further consider that the minor collector crosses waterways on the outskirts of the village.
          1. A flood may completely isolate the village.

       1. If that village is smaller, the edge may have low relative AADT but the residents will be completely isolated.